Grade Level Equivalent:

 Guided Reading Level:

-Leadership and Responsibility, Just Rewards, Magic and Supernatural
+Magic and Supernatural, Leadership and Responsibility, Just Rewards, Fitting In, Loneliness

 First published in 1961, James and the Giant Peach remains a favorite for young readers decades later.
 In it, young James Henry Trotter loses his parents and is forced to live with his evil aunts.
 Luckily, he is given magic crystals, which he accidentally spills on his aunts' decrepit peach tree.
 One of the peaches begins to grow, and grow, and grow.
 Finally, James climbs into the peach and it rolls away from his aunts' yard and his miserably lonely life.
 With the giant peach, he begins a new life, making friends along the way with hilarious characters like the Grasshopper and the Earthworm.